boot-sp/boot-sp/doc/src/overview.rst

 that is known.
 This software uses only sampled data to obtain both a consistent sample-average solution and a consistent estimate of confidence intervals for the optimality gap.
 The underlying distribution whence the samples come is not required.
-See the paper on OOL for more details.
+See [ThePaper]_ on OOL for more details.

 At first, the software is expected mainly to be used by researchers